 The engagement programme is provided to instil success into students; in some cases this involves teaching them how to learn.
-Some students have short “off-site” programs to help them over current issues: other students have long term arrangements.
-The type of program depends upon the individual needs of the learner.
+Some students have short “off-site” specific intervention programmes to help them over current issues: other students have long term arrangements.
+The type of program depends upon the individual needs of the student.

-As part of this we ensure that students who are off-site undertake regular assessments in Mathematics, English, Science and ICT among other subjects at entry level, level 1, level 2; including GCSEs.
+As part of this we ensure that students who are off-site; either long-term or as a timed, specific intervention programme undertake regular assessments in Mathematics, English, Science and ICT among other subjects at entry level, level 1, level 2; including GCSEs.
 Most exams are taken at on-site at Homewood College but in exceptional cases alternate accommodation arrangements can be made.

 Engagement tutors provide weekly updates to ensure that work is logged, merit points awarded and that work is assessed in accordance with school policies and procedures.
-Tutors provide information as to what went well and how the learning could be even better as part of this feedback.
+Tutors provide information as to what went well, how the learning could be even better and progress made as part of this feedback.

 The ultimate goal for any student who is involved in an alternate provision programme is to fully integrate them back into school; this process is, once again, tailored to meet the needs of the student.